The Penn Museum is pleased to work with several partners as we transform our building and galleries.

 HSC Builders serves clients in niche segments of healthcare, science & technology, higher education, historic, museums, and energy and infrastructure.
 Located in Exton, PA, HSC Builders has served clients in the Mid-Atlantic region throughout Pennsylvania, New Jersey and Delaware since 1988.

-Haley Sharpe Design, of Leicester, U.K., an international leader in integrated exhibition development and design, partnered with the Penn Museum to design the three-gallery, 6,000-square-foot Middle East Galleries, the first of the new signature galleries to go online in April 2018.
+Haley Sharpe Design, of Leicester, U.K., an international leader in integrated exhibition development and design, partnered with the Penn Museum to design the three-gallery, 6,000-square-foot Middle East Galleries, opened in April 2018.

 Recent HSD projects have included the Stonehenge Visitor Center in Wiltshire, United Kingdom; the Harriet Tubman Underground Railroad Visitor Center on Maryland’s Eastern Shore; and a series of museums and cultural centers, part of the Sharjah Heritage Development project in Sharjah, United Arab Emirates.